 Prevent.
 Detect.
 Hunt.

-InQuest offers both a cloud-based and on-premises network security solution that inspects application content over the most commonly used network protocols and performs Deep File Inspection (DFI) capable of detecting malware as it passes through your traditional security defenses.
+InQuest offers SaaS, cloud, and on-premise solutions for inspecting application content over the most commonly used network protocols including web and e-mail.
+Our proprietary Deep File Inspection (DFI) engine is capable of exposing a myriad of additional context to aid in detecting threats and data-loss that bypass traditional security defenses.

 The InQuest team works with real-world, high profile networks on a daily basis and draws influences from actual attacks to publish new signatures and intelligence feeds on a regular weekly basis or as needed.